krkn-chaos/cerberus/README.md

     sleep_time: 60                                       # Sleep duration between each iteration
     daemon_mode: True                                    # Iterations are set to infinity which means that the cerberus will monitor the resources forever
 ```
-NOTE: The current implementation can monitor only one cluster from one host.
+**NOTE**: The current implementation can monitor only one cluster from one host.
 It can be used to monitor multiple clusters provided multiple instances of Cerberus are launched on different hosts.

+**NOTE**: The components especially the namespaces needs to be changed depending on the distribution i.e Kubernetes or OpenShift.
+The default specified in the config assumes that the distribution is OpenShift.

 #### Run
 ```